(214) 390-7947 (Overseas Callers)

 What safety measures should I take?

 The orientation session for your volunteer experience in Thailand will provide all the necessary information about your placement situation and safety details.
-You should take ordinary precautions such as not carrying large amounts of cash on your person, always telling someone where you are going if you are venturing out alone, never walking alone at night, avoiding dangerous areas, etc.
+You should take ordinary precautions, such as not carrying large amounts of cash on your person, always telling someone where you are going if you are venturing out alone, never walking alone at night, avoiding dangerous areas, etc.

 What will happen if I get sick while in Thailand?